• Overview

 Overall rating Good

-Ultrasound is a non-invasive scan used to monitor and diagnose conditions in many parts of the body.
+An ultrasound is a scan used to monitor and diagnose conditions in many parts of the body, without the use of radiation.
+An ultrasound scan uses high-frequency sound waves to produce live images of the inside of the body.

 2. Internal – the probe is inserted into the body, such as with a transvaginal scan

-3. Endoscopic – a small probe is attached to the end of a endoscope, which is passed through the mouth, down the oesophagus and into the stomach.
+3. Endoscopic – a small probe is attached to the end of an endoscope, which is passed through the mouth, down the oesophagus and into the stomach.

 Ultrasound scanning isn’t dangerous and has no known side effects.
 Unlike other scans, such as CT and MRI scans, it has zero ionising radiation, which is why it’s safe to use during pregnancy.